AdobeDocs/campaign-classic.en/help/platform/using/privacy-and-recommendations.md

 * **Personal Data** is information that can directly or indirectly identify a living individual.
 * **Sensitive Personal Data** is information related to an individual’s race, political views, religious beliefs, criminal background, genetic information, health data, sexual preference, biometric information, as well as trade union membership.

-When integrating Campaign with other Experience Cloud solutions where audiences can be transferred from one system to another, such as [Adobe Analytics](../../platform/using/adobe-analytics-data-connector.md), [Audience Manager or People core service](../../integrations/using/sharing-audiences-with-adobe-experience-cloud.md), [Campaign Standard](../../integrations/using/synchronizing-audiences.md), or with other solutions through [CRM Connectors](../../platform/using/crm-connectors.md), you need to pay extra care to personal data protection.
+When integrating Campaign with other Experience Cloud solutions where audiences can be transferred from one system to another, such as [Adobe Analytics](../../platform/using/adobe-analytics-data-connector.md), [Audience Manager or People core service](../../integrations/using/sharing-audiences-with-adobe-experience-cloud.md), or with other solutions through [CRM Connectors](../../platform/using/crm-connectors.md), you need to pay extra care to personal data protection.

 The [main regulations](#privacy-regulations) refer to the different entities that manage data as follows:
 * A **Data Controller** is the authority that determines the means and purpose of collecting, using, and sharing personal data.